fpereiro/proof/notes.md

 pe:
    1) go to the leftmost of the tape
    2) go right until finding either ə (this is interesting - it probably means that it will be always going right, since the ə can only be at the left of the tape!) or two blanks in a row.
 This means that the function will look for two blanks in a row.
-   3) when it finds two blanks in a row, it advances one more position and starts going right in twos.
+   3) when it finds two blanks in a row, it advances to the third consecutive blank, prints 2arg and -> 1arg.
-   4) when finding a blank (which could be immediately), it will print the 2arg and -> 1arg.

 pe2:
    1) go to the leftmost of the tape